 The configuration proposed in the draft CR [5] is included in Appendix 5.3 for reference.

 The possible values for the parameter was not discussed and the same values as RLC-based RLF were assumed in the CR.
 These values may need to be limited, given the observations related to Question 5.
-In addition, different parameter may be specified as per question 6, in which case, the allowable values in this question should reflect these new parameters.Question 9: What should be the allowable values for the HARQ-based RLF parameter?
+In addition, different parameter may be specified as per question 6, in which case, the allowable values in this question should reflect these new parameters.

+Summary of Q8

+Of the 22 companies that responded,

+14 companies (LG, Vivo, Nokia, Interdigital, CATT, Hyundai, Lenovo/MotM, Kyocera, Fujitsu, Convida, Mediatek, Huawei, Ericsson, Futurewei) felt that the current RRC CR captures the required HARQ-based functionality with some proposed changes (Nokia) – these are captured in an updated R2-2003229

+2 companies (Apple, ZTE) indicated that the CR requires updates for issues discussed in other questions (e.g. T310)

+6 companies (OPPO, ITL, Qualcomm, Spreadtrum, Xiaomi, Intel) re-iterated their preference to not support HARQ-based RLF.

+Rapporteur suggests to use the RRC CR as a baseline, pending other FFSs.

+[14 out of 22 Companies]

+Proposal 5: Use the RRC CR in R2-2003239 as a baseline for HARQ-based RLF feature.

+Question 9: What should be the allowable values for the HARQ-based RLF parameter?